c-sports/CSPN_2.0_Update_Guide/README.md

 C:\Users\Username\AppData\Roaming\CSPN
 ```

-Tip: It is easier to locate the folder when you have the displaying of hidden files activated (search in google for: show hidden files in windows [your version]).
+Tip: You can quick navigate to the folder by pasting **%APPDATA%\CSPN** into the windows explorer navigation bar.

 **MAC**